Groovy scripting using multiple files

 Ever tried that on a big project?
 Did “make” error-out the first time it ran?
 And the second time?
 Telling it missed a specific library and therefore could not continue?
 Dependencies!
 The project could not be compiled without having the correct dependencies available.

 Java build tools like Apache Maven and Apache Ant with Apache Ivy went a step further.
 Maven defines the project in a Project Object Model (pom.xml) file, which describes the software project being built.
 Containing it’s dependencies on other projects/modules and external libraries, a list of the involved developers, links to the version control repository, issue tracker and more.
 Maven has a central repository which can be used to automatically fetch the project dependencies from, when they exist.
 Everyone can create their own Maven repository that can be used as a proxy to the central repository.
 This means the Java project can be build and all needed dependencies are automatically fetched from the central repository or any other repository that is provided in the Maven global settings or project POM configuration.
 Apache Ant with Apache Ivy works somewhat the same.
+This all leads to the fact that with a build tool like Maven, there is a single configuration file per project for defining dependencies.
+That’s easy and clear for everyone.

 The C/C++/Java languages have the advantage to be compiled languages.
 If a required dependency is missing, the project won’t compile.
 PHP does not have this advantage.
 It will run any code until it fails.
 Therefore PHP projects need some checking for the availability of dependencies.